UPDATE: Fera at Claridge’s closed at the end of 2018

 After my mop cloth fell out for the third time, a chef from the fish section tapped me on the shoulder and asked why I wasn’t buttoned up.
 I feared the worst until I realised she meant my chef's jacket.

-Standing preparing food in a Michelin starred restaurant was a strange experience for me.
-It’s very easy to get the impression from television that professional kitchens are full of fiery flames and angry passions but this one wasn’t like that at all.
+Standing preparing food in a Michelin starred restaurant was a new experience for me.
+It’s very easy to get the impression from television that these kitchens are full of fiery flames and angry passions but this one wasn’t like that at all.

-Simon Rogan was in the house that day, but I didn’t get to talk to him and I felt pretty much as any new commis would, or indeed stagiaire.
-A bit lost but at the same time connected to something that was very exciting.
+Simon Rogan was in the house that day, but I didn’t get to talk to him and I felt pretty much as any new stagiaire would.
+A little lost but at the same time connected to something that was very exciting.

 I spent a lot of time watching that afternoon and, as the hours went by, I found myself getting a little down.
 I wanted to be in the thick of the action, but I was not ready.